devanshu052000/Wiki-API/README.txt

 Wiki-API

-Developed an API for wikipedia with a small database.
+Developed a Rest API for wikipedia with a small database.

 Motivation